Shams261/MeetUpApp_Frontend/README.md

 ---

 <p align="center">
-  Made with ❤️ for neogCamp
+  Made with ❤️ for Community
 </p>